 TPO, or thermoplastic polyolefin, is a membrane that is safe to install, and it is flexible.
 It’s made of a single-ply mat.
 Many are drawn to TPO because of its energy efficiency; it is offered in light colours that will not absorb heat.
 This reflective membrane lowers heating and cooling costs.
 It is flexible but still resistant to tears and punctures.
 The seams are welded using a hot air gun, creating a strong and reliable bond that will not allow water to leak in.
 No noxious or hazardous chemicals are used in the making of this material, making it environmentally friendly.

 On the other hand, EPDM, which stands for ethylene propylene diene monomer, is a rubber-based membrane.
 It is long-lasting and can be secured to your roof with ballast, adhesives, or mechanical attachments.
 EPDM is wind resistant and flexible, so it is suitable for extreme weather conditions.
-It’s less costly than other membranes but has a lower R-value.
 This material is immune to UV radiation and extreme temperatures.
 The single layer makes installation quick and easy for experienced contractors.
 Very little maintenance is required for these rubber roofs.
 Fully recyclable and safe to manufacture, this material will appeal to those who are environmentally conscious.

 PVC, or polyvinyl chloride, is one of the longest-lasting and strongest roof solutions on the market.
 This added strength is reflected in the cost; it’s a thermoplastic material that is incredibly durable - it can withstand up to136 kg per 25 mm/300 pounds per inch.
 Hot air is used to weld the seams and create a watertight bond that is resistant to strong wind currents.
 PVC is available in light colours that reflect heat from the sun, making it energy efficient.
 It can hold its own against water and snow.
 This roof system can last over 20 years with minimal maintenance.
 For commercial buildings, PVC makes a great choice due to its chemical resistance.
 In restaurants with grease vents, cooking fats typically cause damage to roofs; this is not the case with PVC, which is virtually impenetrable.